What are dental implants ?

 several teeth gap

-If toothless gaps are not rehabilitated in time (with a dental restoration), irreversible changes may take place around these areas with an adverse effect on oral health.
+If toothless gaps are not rehabilitated in time (with a dental restoration), irreversible changes may occur around these areas, adversely affecting oral health.

-Let's take a look at some of the changes that may occur following a tooth extraction.
+Let's review some of the changes that may occur following a tooth extraction.

 -

-Opposite teeth, marked with a, migrate towards the extraction site (over-eruption).
-The process occurs until the tooth reaches the opposite gum (the edentulous ridge) or another obstacle located on the path.
+Opposite teeth, marked with a, migrate towards the extraction site (overeruption).
+The process occurs until the tooth reaches the opposite gum (called the edentulous ridge) or another obstacle located on the path.

 -

-When the toothless gap is restored with a dental prosthesis, teeth migration stops.
+Teeth migration stops when the toothless gap is restored with a dental prosthesis.

-Teeth migration can lead to the disruption of the most important oral processes : mastication, aesthetics and phonation.
+Teeth migration can disrupt the most important oral processes: mastication, aesthetics, and phonation.
 Moreover, migrated teeth can suffer from periodontal diseases or cavities.

 The space required for manufacturing the reconstruction will gradually diminish and eventually disappear altogether.
-Any prosthesis, including implant supported dentures, needs adequate room so that artificial teeth can be properly shaped.
+Any prosthesis, including implant-supported dentures, needs adequate room for artificial teeth to be shaped appropriately.

 a case of over-eruption that leads to the